adamcrussell/perl-p2p/README.md

 ### Key concepts
 Also see [this blog post](http://www.rabbitfarm.com/cgi-bin/blosxom/perl/2022/09/17) for a more detailed overview of the key concepts and in depth review of the code.
-* HTTP interface to list/add/delete peer nodes
+* HTTP interface to list/add/delete peer nodes.
+We effectively implement a minimal web server in the `read_admin_socket()` method.
 * Low level Socket primitives are used to provide a familiar set of API calls for those looking to implement these concepts in C and C++.
 Almost all languages will hace similar networking functions available.
 In this way, Perl is acting as a rapid prototyping language, a function at which it excels.
 * Nodes send each only one kind of message.
 This one message type is for adding two numbers.
 * There is some error handling but to maintain simplicity more advanced error handling is not implemented.
-For example, this code would be more robust if PIPE signals were handled if an attempt was made to write to a closed socket.
+For example, this code catches PIPE signals if an attempt was made to write to a closed socket.
+However, for example, if the initial attempt to open a connection to a peer fails the program will exit.

 ### Quick start
 (Set up two connected nodes on the same system.
 Use two terminal windows.)